PewDiePie: 2013–2014: Becoming the most-subscribed and most-viewed user

-In 2014, Kjellberg's commentaries, originally best known for featuring horror video games, began to feature games that interested him regardless of genre.
-Kotaku wrote: "Instead of limiting himself to horror games, Pewdiepie is now actively playing more things that interest him."

-In March 2014, he updated his video production output, announcing he would be scaling down the frequency of uploads.
-In August 2014, Maker Studios released an official PewDiePie app for the iPhone, allowing audiences to view his videos, create custom favourite video feeds, and share videos with others.
-Later in the month, Kjellberg uploaded a video, announcing he would permanently disable comments on his YouTube videos.
-He cited most comments being spam and self-advertising and was not what he wanted to see.
-After disabling comments, Kjellberg continued interacting with his audience through Twitter and Reddit.
+In 2014, Kjellberg's commentaries, then best known for featuring horror video games, began to actively feature games that interested him regardless of genre.
+That September, Kjellberg again announced he would disable comments on his YouTube videos, intending for this to be a permanent change.
+He reasoned that most comments were either spam and self-advertisements.
+Though he disabled his YouTube comments, Kjellberg continued interacting with his audience through Twitter and Reddit.
 On 13 October, he decided to allow comments on his videos once more, albeit only after approval.
 However, he expressed that he toggled his comment settings this way so that he could redirect viewers to instead comment on the forums of his Broarmy.net website.
-He stated in a later video that disabling comments made him happier.
-In the same year, Kjellberg began streaming videos of his co-hosted series, BroKen, onto MLG.tv.
-He co-hosted the series with Kenneth Morrison, better known as CinnamonToastKen, who is also a video game commentator.
+Kjellberg stated in a later video that disabling comments made him happier.

-In October 2014, Kjellberg hinted at the possibility that he would not renew his contract with Maker Studios upon its expiration in December 2014.
-He had expressed his frustrations with the studio's parent company, Disney.
-Kjellberg mulled the option of launching his own network.
+Also in October, Kjellberg hinted at the possibility that he would not renew his contract with Maker Studios upon its expiration in December.
+He expressed his frustrations with the studio's parent company, Disney, and mulled the option of launching his own network.
 However, in light of news outlets reporting his disinterest with Maker, he tweeted, "I feel like I was misquoted in The WSJ, and I'm really happy with the work that Maker has been doing for me."
-Kjellberg would ultimately continue creating videos under Maker.
-His relationship with Maker saw the network launch an official PewDiePie website, app, and online store to sell merchandise, while Kjellberg promoted Maker's media interests, and gave the network a share of his YouTube ad revenue.
+Kjellberg ultimately continued creating videos under Maker.
+His relationship with Maker saw the network launch an official PewDiePie website and online store to sell merchandise, in addition to an official PewDiePie app for the iPhone that released earlier that August, allowing audiences to view his videos, create custom favourite video feeds, and share videos with others.
+In return, Kjellberg promoted Maker's media interests, and gave the network a share of his YouTube ad revenue.

-In 2014 alone, Kjellberg's account amassed nearly 14 million new subscribers, and over 4.1 billion total views; both figures were higher than any other user.
-According to Social Blade, on 29 December 2014, Kjellberg's channel amassed over 7 billion views, to become the most-viewed channel on the website.
+According to Social Blade, Kjellberg's channel became the most-viewed channel on the website on 29 December 2014, having amassed over 7 billion views by that date.